-On arrival, it is necessary to have a current passport that is valid for six months after the scheduled date of departure from the Seychelles and a return ticket.
+On arrival, it is necessary to have a return ticket and a current passport that is valid for six months after the scheduled date of departure from the Seychelles.
 Proof of accommodation is also necessary and, if you have not made a booking, an official at the airport will take you aside and organise your accommodation there and then, even if it is late at night.

 Regular flights link the Seychelles with Europe, Africa and the Middle East.
 Air Seychelles, with its bright red, green, blue and white livery and the white fairy tern logo, is the national carrier.
 It originally only provided a service from Mahé to Praslin and Frégate with foreign airlines bringing in the tourists.
 However, in 1983, Air Seychelles launched its first international flight from Gatwick, London, using a DC10 aircraft.